 For several years, ONERA has initiated a program to develop methods and hardware acquisitions in order to perform acoustic measurements in the near- and far-fields of its wind tunnels.

-Acoustic measurements are now possible, in the test sections of our S1MA (for high speeds), and CEPRA19 (for low speed) wind tunnels.
+In addition to our dedicated acoustic wind tunnel CEPRA19, acoustic measurements are now possible in the test sections of our S1MA, F1 and F2 wind tunnels.

 ONERA has an acoustic beam stick equipped with 27 microphones, which provides acoustic measurements in the near-field.
 Digital signal processing methods have been developed (or are under development) in order to remove the noise reverberations, when making measurements in solid walled test sections

 For high-speed (up to Mach 0,82), ONERA has chosen the development of measurement methods not requiring the use of acoustic liners.
 This approach does not affect the high-quality aerodynamic characteristics of the wind tunnel.
 In parallel, ONERA has, in recent years, invested in building a suitable antenna network (3 thin acoustic antennas mounted on the walls of the wind tunnel, with 85 microphones in total), and acquiring an acoustic data acquisition system (200 channels, with a 24 bit, 262 kHz maximum sampling rate).